-Love and tolerance is the code of Alcoholics Anonymous (AA) and it means treating others as you would want to be treated.
+Love and tolerance are major tenets of recovery and it means treating others as you would want to be treated.
 Love and tolerance start with loving yourself, loving other people, and accepting a person as he or she is.
 Love and tolerance help you understand you can love someone without having to like everything about them.
 The person in the AA program must develop patience, love, tolerance, and an understanding of other people despite their differences.

 Love and tolerance promote open-mindedness and freedom from judging others and their opinions.
 Love and tolerance help you to love yourself and forgive yourself.
 Self-esteem and confidence will begin to improve when you learn to love yourself first.
 When you love yourself first, loving others becomes a lot easier.
 Loving yourself promotes happiness, which positively contributes to your recovery progress.

 It is important to be tolerant of other people from different backgrounds, beliefs, or political views.
 Everyone has his or her own perspective on everything, and tolerance will encourage patience.
 With tolerance, you can understand that mistakes, imperfections, and shortcomings of others will bother you less.
 People are living with their own struggles just like you.

 When you learn to listen and not judge, you will see the beauty of the world.
 When you work through the program, you must learn tolerance.
 Learn to let go of things you cannot change, such as people.
 It is an ongoing process.
 The ‘love and tolerance’ code of AA comes from living life one day at a time, putting yourself at God’s disposal, and having the ability to do anything and anywhere to help another person battling alcoholism.
 “Love and tolerance of others is our code.
 And we have ceased fighting anything or anyone – even alcohol” (AA).